-**Oregonians are required to carry PIP, but the state is not considered to be a "No-Faut" state.
+**Oregonians are required to carry PIP, but the state is not considered to be a "No-Fault" state.
 Essentially, in true "No-Faults", drivers are not allowed to sue other drivers unless their bills exceed a certain threshold.
-For example in New York, there has to be a serious injury, like dismemberment, for someone to be allowed to sue.
-In Kentucky, damages have to exceed $1,000 before you can sue.
-In Oregon, no such limit exists, thus it is not a "No-Fault" state that also happens to require PIP.
+For example, in New York, there has to be a serious injury, such as dismemberment, for a person to sue.
+In Kentucky, damages have to exceed $1,000 before you can sue

-Even if your state is not listed above, insurers in a number of other "fault" or "tort" states make PIP available as add-on coverages to their policyholders.
-These states are: Arkansas, Delaware, Maryland, New Hampshire, Oregon, South Dakota, Texas, Virginia, Washington, and Wisconsin.
+Even if your state is not listed above, insurers in a number of other "fault", also known as "tort", states make PIP available as an add-on coverage to their policies.
+These states include Arkansas, Delaware, Maryland, New Hampshire, Oregon, coverages to their South Dakota, Texas, Virginia, Washington, and Wisconsin.
 Drivers in the District of Columbia can also elect to add PIP to their policies.

 |State||No-Fault Coverage||50/100/50||PIP||PIP % of Total|

 |$25,000 Medical Payments||688||210||22%|